Salem, Oregon

 At ground level you can see the 2,200 sq. ft. building.
 Below the surface of the building, the ASR System consists of a large, natural underground aquifer (reservoir).
 The ASR well pipes fill the aquifer with drinking water during the winter months and then distributes the stored water to supplement drinking water as needed.

-The four existing ASR wells in the park can supply between 5 and 8 million gallons of water per day (mgd) which helps offset increased water demand during the summer when water use is higher.
+The four existing ASR wells in the park can supply up to 6 million gallons of water per day (mgd) which helps offset increased water demand during the summer when water use is higher.

 The ASR system can be expanded to increase water storage capacity to serve the City if the primary source of water has a disruption of service.